20NTC Accessibility Guide

 Onsite Accessibility Tour

-On Monday, March 23, NTEN will host a tour of the Baltimore Convention Center for attendees with accessibility needs to see the facility ahead of the first day of the conference.
+NTEN will host a tour of the Baltimore Convention Center for attendees with accessibility needs on Monday, March 23rd, at 5:00PM, at the Pratt Street Lobby Entrance.
 This tour will provide access to the facility and associated accessibility features.
 For more information, please see the conference schedule or please email us with “Onsite Accessibility Tour” in the subject line.

 A lactation room is available at the convention center with comfortable seating, cubbies for storage, WiFi, and a small refrigerator.
-Visit the registration desk for access.
+The room location will be available through the conference app.

 A quiet room is available at the convention center.
 It is intended to provide a quiet, calm space where attendees can spend time away from the noise, lights, and other stimuli of conference spaces.
 The quiet room is not available for conversations or meetings.